Photo: András Rátonyi · Unsplash

 The Citadela is particularly significant because of its position.
 It overlooks the sea and the square, providing a sense of the strategic importance this location held for centuries.
 The contrast between the heavy stone fortifications and the open air of the square creates a specific atmosphere that defines the local experience.
 While the town has grown around it, the core of Stari Grad remains a testament to the 2,500-year history of the region.

 If you are planning a broader trip through Montenegro, spending time in these narrow streets is essential.
-The proximity of the church and the fortress within the same square makes the area an efficient stop for anyone wanting to see the most concentrated part of the city's heritage.
-I do not know the current ticket prices or opening hours for the Citadela, so it is best to check locally upon arrival.
+The proximity of the church and the fortress within the same square makes the area an efficient stop for anyone wanting to see the most concentrated part of the city's heritage. do not

 Religious landmarks and the Church of Santa Maria in Punta